braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/filters.md

 String filters are used to manipulate the outputs and variables of strings.
 Strings are a combination of alphanumeric characters and must be wrapped in straight quotes.

 {% alert note %}
 Straight quotes are different from curly quotes in Liquid.
 Be careful when copying and pasting Liquid from a text editor into Braze, as curly quotes will cause errors with your Liquid.
-If you are writing your Liquid directly into Braze, straight quotes will be applied automatically.
+If you're writing your Liquid directly into Braze, straight quotes will be applied automatically.
 {% endalert %}

 | Filter          | Description     | Supported |